pEAceATLast53/DQN-Delivery/README.md

 In addition to the sparse reward, the agent receives a progress reward, which is 0.1 * (previous_geodesic_distance_to_the_closest_order - current_geodesic_distance_to_the_closest_order).
 ## Current Progress
 - Training the agent only with the sparse reward failed.
 - Including the dense reward enabled training.
 Below are some of the successful episodes.
-   '''
-   --num_landmarks 2  #Total number of orders in one episode --max_episode_len 100  #Episode length is 100 time steps --reward_type dense
+The total number of orders in one episode was set to 2, and the episode length was set to 100 time steps.
-   '''
    <img src="https://user-images.githubusercontent.com/86182918/126068284-b622657c-3099-41c0-a271-c46f4d83b894.gif" width="500" height="300">
    <img src="https://user-images.githubusercontent.com/86182918/126068335-0aa9fee9-18a8-45e5-b81b-b1a3415aad9c.gif" width="500" height="300">
 However, the success rate wasn't too high.
 The agent was not able to succeed in orders far away and block by walls.